 He was arrested again in New York City on December 12, 1883, charged by a Mrs. Josephine G. Valentine, a guest of the Irving House, corner Twelfth Street and Broadway, with stealing from her room there a diamond-studded locket and other jewelry.
 The scoundrel almost implicated an innocent girl, whom he was keeping company with, by giving her some of the stolen jewelry.
 Voegtlin was convicted of grand larceny in Part I of the Court of General Sessions, and sentenced to five years in State prison on January 8, 1884.
 Immediately after his sentence he was taken to Part II of the same court, and sentenced to one year on the old suspended sentence, making six years in all.
 His imprisonment will expire, if he earns his commutation, on March 7, 1888.
 Voegtlin’s picture is an excellent one, taken in 1884.

 In the years before motion pictures, the grand masters of the visual performing arts were the costume designers, set designers, and scenic artists.
 The premiere scenic artist working in America from the 1850s through the 1880s was Swiss-born William A. Voegtlin.
 Voegtlin often received headline billing equal to (and sometimes exceeding) the main actors of a production.
-He was sometimes hired to paint the interiors of opera houses and theaters, in addition to pieces used in specific productions.
+He was frequently hired to paint the interiors of opera houses and theaters, in addition to pieces used in specific productions.
 His works, combined with lighting effects, were masterpieces of deception, creating dramatic panoramic landscapes within the confines of a small stage.

 In 1857, William Voegtlin married Bertha Fleischman in the town of Peru, Illinois.
 Over the next twenty-five years, they had nine children–but only two survived to adulthood: Emil, born in 1860; and Arthur, born in 1862.